appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 <!-- vale on -->

-In a human-in-the-loop approval workflow, such as for processing refund requests, you can use workflows in Appsmith.
+In a human-in-the-loop approval workflow, such as processing refund requests, you can use workflows in Appsmith.
 The human intervention can happen through your Appsmith app.
 This page shows how to set up a human-in-the-loop approval workflow using Appsmith.

 <ZoomImage
   src="/img/appsmith-workflow-overview.png"